hritik2899/System-Design/README.md

 ## Sparse Index

-In a sparse index, index records are created only for some of the records.
+In a sparse index, index records are created only for some of the records.A sparse index, on the other hand, only contains index entries for some of the rows in the table.
+The entries are usually for the first row in a block or a page of data, rather than every single row.
+Slower Data Retrieval: Finding a specific row can be slower because a search may involve both binary search on the index and a linear search within the block or page to find the exact row.

 ![sparse-index](https://raw.githubusercontent.com/karanpratapsingh/portfolio/master/public/static/courses/system-design/chapter-II/indexes/sparse-index.png)